Lead Databases Β· Workflow

 3. Step 3: Route by tier to the correct rep or sequence type

-High-intent ICP accounts go to a named AE or senior SDR with a manual review step before sequence activation.
-Mid-tier accounts go to an SDR-managed semi-personalized multichannel sequence.
-Low-tier accounts that meet minimum firmographic fit enter a lighter automated nurture.
-Write explicit if-then routing rules: if intent tier = High and ICP fit = Strong, assign to a named rep and flag in CRM.
-Avoid routing to a generic rep pool without confirmed ownership, because unassigned accounts go unworked regardless of signal strength.
+High-intent ICP accounts go to a named AE or senior SDR with a manual review step.
+Mid-tier accounts enter a semi-personalized SDR multichannel sequence.
+Low-tier accounts enter a lighter automated nurture.
+Never route to a generic rep pool without confirmed ownership.

 4. Step 4: Enrich and verify contacts at routed accounts